SakshiAgarwal/VIPaint/README.md

 Image Inpainting using (latent) Diffusion Models as Priors using Variational Inference

 # Requirements
+1) Clone the repository
+`git clone `

+`cd vipaint`

-A suitable conda environment named ldm can be created and activated with:
+2) A suitable conda environment named ldm can be created and activated with:

 `conda env create -f environment.yaml`
 `conda activate ldm`